2 cases of new coronavirus variant registered in Canada

-Ottawa [Canada], December 27 (ANI/Xinhua): The first two cases of the new coronavirus strain that emerged in the UK earlier this month have been confirmed in Canada, Ontario authorities announced in a statement.
+Ottawa [Canada], December 27 (ANI/Sputnik): The first two cases of the new coronavirus strain that emerged in the UK earlier this month have been confirmed in Canada, Ontario authorities announced in a statement.

 "The cases are a couple from Durham with no known travel history, exposure or high-risk contacts.
 Both individuals have been informed and are now in self-isolation as per public health protocols," the Saturday statement says.